 Situated at an altitude of 6,800 ft, Pelling offers a good view of the entire Kanchenjunga mountain range including Koktang, Kumbhakaran (Jannu), Rathong, Kabru, Kabru Dome, Kanchenjunga, Pandim, Siniolchu, and others.
 This is as close as you can get to the Kanchenjunga range without leaving the material comfort of good hotels.
 Due to its advantageous location, many hotels and lodges have come up in and around Pelling catering to varied tastes and budgets.

-As is true for the entire state of Sikkim, weather here is unpredictable in nature.
+As is true for the entire state of Sikkim, the weather here is unpredictable in nature.
 Weather in Pelling may change from Bright and sunny to clouded and gloomy in a matter of minutes.
-The cloud and sun play a continuous game of hide-and-seek, creating a mesmerizing environment for the traveler.
+The cloud and sun play a continuous game of hide-and-seek, creating a mesmerizing environment for the traveller.

-April, May, and June are the summer months in the plains and high season at Pelling as people try to avoid the excessive heat of the plains and find comfort in the mountains.
+April, May, and June are the summer months in the plains and the high season at Pelling as people try to avoid the excessive heat of the plains and find comfort in the mountains.
 Weather during this time is pleasant with an average temperature of around 15 to 20 centigrade.

 July to September is the rainy season, and it rains quite heavily here.
 Landslide is common and occasionally Pelling may not be accessible by the main road.
 This is the low season and hotel and tour costs come down sharply.
 So if you are looking for a budget-friendly tour and don’t mind carrying an extra umbrella, you may consider Pelling most suitable for you during this season.